Private, In-Home Tutoring in Prospect, Connecticut

-SchoolTutoring Academy’s tutoring programs for Prospect students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Prospect, Connecticut students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship programs are available at $156/month.

 Region 16 School District is located in Prospect, CT.
 Region 16 operates 6 schools including one pre-k program, three elementary schools, one middle school, and one high school.
 Committed to providing high quality educational opportunities for all students, Region 16 follows the Common Core State Standards (CCSS) in literacy and mathematics.
 Additionally Region 16 provides Curriculum Snapshots for Grade Level K-5.
 Curriculum snapshots are also provided for Language Arts K-12 and Mathematics including Algebra, Geometry, Pre-calculus, Calculus and Statistics.